 Another reason exercise helps acne is because you sweat a lot.
 And when you sweat a lot, your pores get open, which means they clean themselves, thus getting rid of acne.

-Be careful about some home remedies.
+Be careful about some DIY spot remedies or home remedies.
 One such example is the famous use of toothpaste for acne - while it can have a beneficial effect, it can also burn your skin and increase the inflammation.
 So, if your goal is flawless skin, you better be careful.

 What we eat, after all, affects us greatly.
 Don’t believe me?
 Do an experiment and see what happens.
-For example, give up on fast food, processed drinks or snacks for a week or so and observe if there are any changes.
+For example, give up on fast food, processed drinks, and even coffee for a week and observe if there are any changes.

 Do you live in an area where the water is hard?
 If the answer is yes, that too may be contributing to your dry skin.
 Avoid if possible and use a moisturizer to help your skin.